Register a confidential client application in Azure Active Directory for Azure API for FHIR

-In this tutorial, you'll learn how to register a confidential client application in Azure Active Directory.
+In this tutorial, you'll learn how to register a confidential client application in Azure Active Directory (Azure AD).

-To register a new confidential application in the portal, follow the steps below.
+To register a new confidential client application, refer to the steps below.

 Register a new application

-Provide a reply URL.
+(Optional) Provide a Redirect URI.
 These details can be changed later, but if you know the reply URL of your application, enter it now.

 Permissions for Azure API for FHIR are managed through RBAC.
 For more details, visit Configure Azure RBAC for FHIR.

 Use grant_type of client_credentials when trying to otain an access token for Azure API for FHIR using tools such as Postman.
 For more details, visit Testing the FHIR API on Azure API for FHIR.

 Select Certificates & secrets, and then select New client secret.

 Enter a Description for the client secret.
 Select the Expires drop-down menu to choose an expiration time frame, and then click Add.